Complete Guide to Gradient-Based Optimizers in Deep Learning

 Let’s try to find some insights from the above diagram:

-• In the left diagram of the above picture, we have SGD (where 1 per step time) we take a Gradient Descent step for each example and on the right diagram is GD(1 step per entire training set).
+• In the left diagram of the above picture, we have SGD (where 1 per step time), where we take a Gradient Descent step for each example, and on the right diagram, we have GD (1 step per entire training set).

-• SGD seems to be quite noisy, but at the same time it is much faster than others and also it might be possible that it not converges to a minimum.
+• SGD seems quite noisy, but it is also much faster than others and might not converge to a minimum.

-It is observed that in SGD the updates take more iterations compared to GD to reach minima.
-On the contrary, the GD takes fewer steps to reach minima but the SGD algorithm is noisier and takes more iterations as the model parameters are frequently updated parameters having high variance and fluctuations in loss functions at different values of intensities.
+It is observed that in SGD, the updates take more iterations to reach minima than in GD.
+On the contrary, GD takes fewer steps to reach minima.
+Still, the SGD algorithm is noisier and takes more iterations as the model parameters are frequently updated with high variance and fluctuations in loss functions at different intensities values.

-Its code snippet simply adds a loop over the training examples and finds the gradient with respect to each of the training examples.
+Its code snippet simply adds a loop over the training examples and finds the gradient for each one.

 for x in range(epochs):